 The division of assets is an important part of every divorce.
 However, pensions, 401(k)s, and retirement accounts are not normally at the top of the minds of people going through a divorce.
-These funds usually are a secondary thought because they are not readily available-- or even designed to be divisible.
+These funds are usually a secondary thought because they are not readily available-- or even designed to be divisible.
 They are, however, an important part of each party's financial future that must be parsed in the property division process.

 Our team can help ensure you receive the qualified benefits you deserve.
 Contact us today at (702) 904-9898 to get started.

 The court will often consider a pension or 401(k) plan as community property if all or part of it was earned during the course of a marriage.
 Our team can carefully evaluate all of your' finances, dates of employment, and other important factors to ensure that all qualified benefits and accounts are properly classified (as either community or separate property) before they are divided.

 Survivorship benefits are also important to consider in these cases and our firm offers analysis of these often-overlooked assets in a divorce.
 At Ford & Friedman, we continually stay on the forefront of this contentious area of the law to make sure that you never walk away from your divorce without having your right to retirement benefits properly articulated before the court.

 Ensure that your qualified benefits are properly handled in your divorce.
 Use our online form to request a consultation with our team today.